 11. Remind Them of Their Positive Traits

-Someone with BPD may struggle to form and maintain a positive self-image, especially as they struggle with the difficult aspects and stigma of BPD.
-You can support them by reminding them of their positive traits and expressing your positive feelings for them.
+Someone with BPD may struggle to form and maintain a positive self-image, especially if they struggle with the difficult aspects and stigma of BPD.
+You can support them by reminding them of their strengths and expressing your positive feelings for them.

 12. Offer Healthy Distractions

 When you notice that your loved one seems to be experiencing uncomfortable and intense emotions, it may help to suggest healthy distractions.
-It can be anything that can shift their attention in a positive direction.
-You can encourage them to go for a walk outdoors, drink a soothing cup of tea, pet your dog, journal, do chores, etc. In a caring way, emphasize how their strong feelings will subside and that engaging in these activities can be beneficial in alleviating their distress in the meantime.5
+These can be anything that shifts their attention in a positive direction.
+You can encourage them to go for a walk outdoors, drink a soothing cup of tea, pet your dog, journal, or do chores.
+In a caring way, emphasize how their strong feelings will subside and that engaging in these activities can be beneficial in alleviating their distress in the meantime.5

 13. Talk About Things Other Than BPD

-While it may be tempting to frequently discuss BPD or mental health concerns, take the time to discuss other things.
-It is not helpful for anyone to build their identity around their mental health diagnosis, and creating space for other topics and interests can assist with this.
+While it may be tempting to frequently discuss their BPD or mental health concerns, take the time to talk about other things.
+It is not useful for anyone to build their identity around their diagnosis, and creating space for other topics and interests can assist with this.

 14. Set & Stick to Boundaries

-For your own benefit and to maintain a healthy relationship, set and maintain appropriate boundaries.
-For example, you may need to set a boundary that name calling is not OK, or threatening self-harm or suicide is not acceptable.
-Be clear with your loved one about what those boundaries are and maintain them.
+For your own benefit and to maintain a healthy relationship, set and uphold necessary boundaries.
+For instance, you may need to set a boundary that name calling is not OK, or threatening self-harm or suicide is not acceptable.
+Be clear with your loved one about what those boundaries are and stick to them.

 15. Learn About DBT Skills

-The most common and effective BPD treatment is dialectical behavior therapy (DBT).
-Part of DBT is learning skills in the topics of mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.6 If you can learn some of these skills, you can prompt your loved one to use them.
+The most common and effective treatment is dialectical behavior therapy (DBT) for BPD.
+Part of DBT focuses on learning skills in the topics of mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.6 If you can learn some of these skills, you can prompt your loved one to use them.
 Bonus: You will also learn helpful skills for your own life!

 16. Don’t Take it Personally

-There may be times where your loved one has a large reaction to something that you say or do that was well-intentioned.
+There may be times when your loved one has a reaction to something that you say or do that was well-intentioned.
 In these cases, remember to not personalize their behavior.
-This may be a time to acknowledge that the disorder might be calling the shots.
+This may be a time to acknowledge that the disorder might be calling the shots, not your loved one.

 17. Don’t Isolate Yourself